Protecting the Source

 Do you know where your drinking water comes from?
 Whether it comes from the ground or a local river or reservoir?
 Who or what you live downstream from?

-This week is National Drinking Water Week and a good time to reflect on how we can protect and preserve our local water sources.
+National Drinking Water Week (May 6-12, 2018) is a good time to reflect on how we can protect and preserve our local water sources.
 From partnerships between drinking water providers and landowners upstream to community forest initiatives, people across Oregon are taking steps to ensure the water that comes out of your faucet is safe to drink for your family and future generations.

 Along the Oregon Coast, 50 coastal municipalities get water from forested drinking watersheds, but few have control over how that timber land is managed and what kind of pesticides get sprayed on it.
 Now the community of Arch Cape is getting closer to purchasing its 2,100-acre watershed and designating it a community forest.